 A: Go to: https://www.tn.gov/didd/for-consumers/family-support.html email us at Family_Support@ucpnashville.org

 We are glad to send a list of Family Support agencies for each Tennessee county.

 Q: Who may apply for Family Support Funding?

-A: To be eligible for Family Support, the individual must have an intellectual or developmental disability that significantly impacts their abilities to perform daily life functions.
+A: To be eligible for Family Support, the individual must have an intellectual, developmental or other severe disability as defined by Tennessee Family Support Program Guidelines that significantly impacts their ability to perform daily life functions.
 The person must be living in the community in a home, apartment or other setting that is characterized as an “unsupported setting,” meaning that no personal support or direct living assistance services are being supplied by state or federal funding.

 Q: How can I apply?